Advancing today’s discoveries to improve health for all.

 The Clinical and Translational Science Institute (CTSI) is accepting applications for the 2025 Clinical and Translational Science Research Program Award, funded by the National Institutes of Health's (NIH) National Center for Advancing Translational Sciences (NCATS) Clinical and Translational Science Awards (CTSA) Program.

-The goal of the 2025 award is to fund a highly meritorious interdisciplinary clinical and translational science (CTS) project.
-We are seeking competitive proposals that develop equitable AI tools that address health disparities and advance health equity.
+The goal of the 2025 award is to fund a highly meritorious interdisciplinary CTS project.
+We are seeking competitive proposals that develop equitable AI tools that improve the pace and quality of CTR to improve health for all.

 Funded Projects